getsentry/seer/DI.md

 ) -> bool:
 ```

-A method decorated with `inject` signifies that this method can received "injected" instance values.
+A method decorated with `inject` signifies that this method can receive "injected" instance values.
 Those are denoted
 by **any and all keyword arguments whose default value is `injected`**.
 So what's going on?
 Let's break it down by
 reading `dependency_injection.py` some: